CBD for Anxiety - Does it Work?

 What Does the Research Say?

-In the last few decades, there have been a number of studies performed focusing solely on CBD for anxiety.
+In the last few decades, several studies have looked into using CBD for anxiety.
 These include:

-• In 2015, the National Institute of Drug Abuse (NIDA) recognized that CBD has shown to decrease stress levels in varying animal studies.
-Furthermore, they made note that symptoms of anxiety, such as increased heart rate, often improved upon CBD consumption. ⁸
+• In 2015, the National Institute of Drug Abuse (NIDA) recognized that CBD has been shown to decrease stress levels in varying animal studies.
+Furthermore, they noted that symptoms of anxiety, such as increased heart rate, often improved upon CBD consumption.

-• In 2011, a study was looked into how CBD affected social anxiety disorder (SAD).
+• In 2011, a study looked into how CBD affected social anxiety disorder (SAD).
 Participants received either 400 milligrams (mg) of CBD or a placebo.
-Those who took CBD saw a decrease in overall anxiety when asked to perform tasks they typically feared (i.e. public speaking). ⁹
+Those who took CBD saw a decrease in overall anxiety when asked to perform tasks they typically feared (i.e. public speaking). ⁸

-• A number of studies have recently come out showing that CBD has a lot of potential in reducing symptoms of post-traumatic stress disorder (PTSD).
-These studies have indicated that CBD may be of use as a standalone treatment or alongside traditional treatment methods. ¹⁰
+• Several studies have recently revealed that CBD has a lot of potential in reducing symptoms of post-traumatic stress disorder (PTSD).
+These studies have indicated that CBD may be of use as a standalone treatment or alongside traditional treatment methods. ⁹

-It’s worth noting that a 2016 study also found CBD may have antipsychotic effects in individuals struggling with schizophrenia. ¹¹
+It’s worth noting that a 2016 study also found CBD may have antipsychotic effects in people who struggle with schizophrenia. ¹⁰

 Other Benefits of CBD

-Beyond anxiety and mental health, CBD has been observed to have a number of potential health benefits, including: ¹²
+Beyond anxiety and mental health, CBD has been observed to have several potential health benefits, including: ¹¹

 • Chronic pain